-Web authentication as classification.
+4.1 Web authentication as classification

 Behind the scenes, many large websites have already transitioned to a risk-based model for user authentication.
-This approach emerged by the early 2000s at online financial sites.
-41 While an incorrect password means access should be denied, a correct password is just one signal or feature that can be used by a classifier to determine whether or not the authentication attempt involves the genuine account owner.
+This approach emerged by the early 2000s at online financial sites [41].
+While an incorrect password means that access should be denied, a correct password is just one signal or feature that can be used by a classifier to determine whether or not the authentication attempt involves the genuine account owner.

-The classifier can take advantage of many signals besides the password, including the user's IP address; geolocation; browser information, including cookies; the time of login; how the password is typed; and what resources are being requested.
-Unlike passwords, these implicit signals are available with no extra effort by the user.21 Mobile devices introduce many new signals from sensors that measure user interaction.11 While none of these signals is unforgeable, each is useful; for example, geolocation can be faked by a determined adversary,28 and browser fingerprinting techniques appear to be an endless arms race.29 Nonetheless, both may be valuable in multidimensional solutions, as the difficulty of forging all signals can be significant in practice: for example, by combining 120 such signals, Google reported a 99.7% reduction in 2013 in the rate of accounts compromised by spammers.18
+The classifier can take advantage of many signals besides the password, including the user's IP address; geolocation; browser information, including cookies; the time of the login; how the password is typed; and what resources are being requested.
+Unlike passwords, these implicit signals are available with no extra effort from the user [21].
+Mobile devices introduce many new signals from sensors that measure user interaction [11].
+While none of these signals is unforgeable; each is useful.
+For example, geolocation can be faked by a determined adversary [28]; and browser fingerprinting techniques appear to be an endless arms race [29].
+Nonetheless, both may be valuable in multi-dimensional solutions as the difficulty of forging all signals can be significant in practice; for example, by combining 120 such signals Google reported a 99.7% reduction in 2013 in the rate of accounts compromised by spammers [18].

-Unlike traditional password authentication, the outcome is not binary but a real-valued estimate of the likelihood the attempt is genuine.
-Generally these results will be discretized, as users must be given access to some resource or not, and any classifier will inevitably make false accept and false reject errors.
-Sites will continue to develop their machinelearning techniques to reduce these errors and may deploy new technology (such as two-factor authentication and origin-bound certificates17) to increase the number (and quality) of signals available.
+Unlike traditional password authentication, the outcome is not binary but a real-valued estimated likelihood that the attempt is genuine.
+Generally these will to be discretized as users must be given access or not, and any classifier will inevitably make false accept and false reject errors.
+Sites will continue to develop their machine-learning techniques to reduce these errors, and may deploy new technology (such as two-factor authentication or origin-bound certificates [17]) to increase the number (and quality) of signals available.

-Web authentication is by no means an easy domain to address for machine learning.
+Web authentication is by no means an easy domain for machine learning.
 The trade-off between false accepts and false rejects is difficult to get right.
-For financial sites, false accepts translate to fraud but can usually be recovered from by reversing any fraudulent payments.
+For financial sites, false accepts translate to fraud, but can usually be recovered from by reversing any fraudulent payments.
 However, for sites where false accepts result in disclosure of sensitive user data, the confidentiality violations can never be undone, making them potentially very costly.
 Meanwhile, false rejects annoy customers, who may switch to competitors.

-Obtaining a large sample of ground truth to train the classifier is another challenge, as it is difficult to find examples of attacks administrators do not yet know about.
-Financially motivated attackers are again likely the easiest to deal with, as their attacks typically must be scalable, leading to a large volume of attacks and hence training data.
-Nonfinancially motivated attackers (such as expartners) may be more difficult to detect algorithmically, but users are far better positioned to deal with them in real life.
-Targeted attacks, including Only if the attacker has obtained a password file that had been properly hashed and salted do password-cracking efficiency and password strength make a real difference.

-"advanced persistent threats," which are technically sophisticated and aimed at a single user account, are the most difficult challenge, as attackers can tailor techniques to victims and leave relatively little signal available for classifiers.
+Obtaining a large sample of ground truth to train the classifier is another challenge, as it is difficult to find examples of attacks that administrators do not yet know about.
+Financially motivated attackers are again likely the easiest to deal with, as their attacks typically need to be scalable, leading to a large volume of attacks and hence training data.
+Non-financially motivated attackers (such as ex-partners) may be more difficult to detect algorithmically, but users are far better positioned to deal with them in real life.
+Targeted attacks, including "advanced persistent threats" which are technically sophisticated and aimed at a single user account, are the most difficult challenge as attackers can tailor techniques to victims and leave relatively little signal available for classifiers.